HCL Z Abend Investigator

 Fault reports

-- Reanalyze and show fault reports in a separate view:
+- Reanalyze and display fault reports in a separate view:

-- From the history file view's context menu, or by clicking on a fault entry reference
+- From the context menu of the history file view, or by clicking a fault entry reference

-- From a job context menu in the Zowe Jobs tree view
+- From the context menu of a job in the Zowe Jobs tree view

 - From a job JESMSGLG editor as hyperlinks, and from the context menu